bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 24°
-- Breezy and Mostly Cloudy
+- Breezy and Overcast
 - 79% humidity
 - 13 mph wind
-- 81% cloud cover
+- 95% cloud cover
 - 58 AQI 🟨
 - About 4.7 inches of snow on the ground